xizhonghua/GreenDC-Summary/data-center/file/dc-power-management.md

 ##### 4.1 Peak Shaving
 - Since the peak-power charge could be high, thus data centers often use power capping, DVFS or leverage on workloads migration in geographical data centers to shae peak power usage.

+- [[Zois-2014]](../../papers/ZoisFCSP14-customer-selection-smart-grid.md): Installing additional power generation capability to meet peak demands sometimes is neither feasible nor sufficient.
+Demand Response (DR) [[Albadi-2007]](http://ieeexplore.ieee.org/xpls/abs_all.jsp?arnumber=4275494) is a well known method employed by energy providers to control demand.
+It is used to find the equilibrium between energy prediction and demand through load control.

 ### 5. Load shedding, Shifting and Migration